joordy/browser-technologies-2021/README.md

   </details>

-  ## **Wireflow**
+  ## **Wireframes**

-  The wireflows are based on the three layers of Progressive Enhancement.
+  The Wireframes are based on the three layers of Progressive Enhancement.
 The first layer only contains HTML.
 The second layer consists of HTML & CSS.
 In the third layer it will be a combination of HTML, CSS & JS.

   <details style="margin: 1em 0;">
     <summary style="margin: 1em 0; font-weight: 700;">HTML</summary>